anand-tummapudi/microservices/README.md

 - query parameters - passing the version of api in request parameters
 - http headers - passing the version of api in http headers.
 #### 19. ORM - JPA
 Object relational mapping framework is used to map the relations/tables in a relatinal database with POJOs.
 By default spring supports hibernate implemented in JPA.
-Spring also supports non relational databases like MongoDb by extending MangoRepository, this internally will extend JPA repository only.
+Spring also supports non relational databases like MongoDb by extending MongoRepository, this internally will extend JPA repository only.
 - The basic building blocks while implementing JPA are ..
  *Entity - nothing but a pojo mapping to a table
  *Id - @Id value, a pojo property representing an unique id for a row in the entity